 If you suffer from hair loss or male pattern baldness, then you’ve probably heard of the hair loss treatment Finasteride.
 This prescription-only medication is extremely effective at tackling hair loss and even promoting regrowth and Finasteride side effects are generally uncommon.

-Although the risk of experiencing Finasteride side effects is low, it’s important to be aware of how this treatment could potentially affect you, and how likely you are to experience any side effects.
+Although the risk of experiencing these side effects is low, it’s important to be aware of how this treatment could potentially affect you, and how likely you are to experience any side effects.

 On this page, we’ll be talking about the common side effects of Finasteride in detail so that you know exactly what to expect if you decide to use this treatment.